kadirmetin/CSharp-.NET-Examples/README.md

 ## Projects

-- [Calculator](https://github.com/kadirmetin/CSharp-.NET-Projects/tree/main/Calculator/) - "Calculator" is my first project.
-This is a simple console project.
+- [Calculator](https://github.com/kadirmetin/CSharp-.NET-Projects/tree/main/Calculator/) - This is the first C# project I've done.
+In this project, I made a calculator that we can operate through the console.